LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Related work

 \section{Related work}

-\paragraph{Computer-Aided Grounded Theory Development} The high cost of qualitative research has motivated a decades-long effort to offload parts of the coding and sense-making pipeline onto software.
-Commercial tools such as NVivo, MAXQDA, and Condens accelerate the mechanical step of retrieval—searching for keywords and bulk-applying a priori codes—but stop short of interpretive work.
+\paragraph{Computer-Aided Grounded Theory Development} The high cost of qualitative research has motivated a decades-long effort to offload the coding and sense-making pipeline onto software \citep{chen2016challenges, bryda2023qualitative}.
+Commercial CAQDAS tools such as NVivo and MAXQDA accelerate retrieval—searching for keywords and bulk-applying a priori codes—but stop short of interpretive work.
 Academic efforts, especially within the HCI community, move beyond keyword matching toward automation that still foregrounds expert judgment.
-Cody \cite{rietz2021cody} exemplifies this approach by supporting user-defined rules and semi-automatic tagging, keeping the analyst in the loop for every interpretive decision.
-Recently, researchers have started exploring how to leverage the power of Large Language Models to facilitate qualitative analysis \citep{schroeder_large_2025}.
-CollabCoder \citep{gao2024collabcoder} and CoAICoder \citep{gao_coaicoder_2023} demonstrate that large language models can scaffold distributed teams, though they primarily treat the LLM as a conversational partner rather than an autonomous analyst.
-AcademiaOS \citep{ubellacker2024academiaosautomatinggroundedtheory} automates the Gioia method’s choreography—open coding, axial coding, and theory generation—but still requires scholars to validate each emergent construct.
-MindCoder \citep{gao2025mindcoder}, the most recent system and closest to our aims, introduces a reasoning-chain architecture that produces transparent analytical traces.
-Yet, even in this case, experts remain responsible for distilling implicit meanings from raw codes.
-In contrast, \texttt{LLOOM} \cite{Lam_2024} offers an end-to-end pipeline that moves from an unannotated corpus to a comprehensive codebook.
-Our work follows the same motivation as \texttt{LLOOM} but advances it further by constructing a finer-grained hierarchical codebook through iterative refinement.
+Cody \citep{rietz2021cody} and PaTAT \citep{patat} serves as a code recommender by learning from patterns in human-generated codes.
+CoAICoder \citep{gao_coaicoder_2023} leverages AI to enhance human-to-human collaboration within CQA.
+These efforts show great potential in AI-assisted qualitative analysis, yet challenges regarding semantic understanding and generative quality remain significant barriers.